Home Warranty Claim Approval Rates: Which Companies Approve Most Claims

 Smart Filing Strategies

-• Never attempt unauthorized repairs before submitting a claim — even a minor fix can disqualify coverage.
+• Never attempt unauthorized repairs before submitting a claim.
+Even a minor fix can disqualify coverage.

 • Use the provider's approved contractor network unless specifically authorized to use your own.

 Understanding how to file a home warranty claim the right way from the start significantly reduces your risk of denial.
+For a deeper look at typical service timelines, see our guide to home warranty response times.

 Know Your Coverage Limits in Advance